 These rules apply to both job-based plans and individual plans you buy yourself, inside or outside the Marketplace.

 How to get coverage for adult children

-When you apply for a new plan in the Marketplace, you can sign up your under-26-year-olds directly.
+When you apply for a new plan in the Marketplace, you can usually sign up your under-26-year-olds on the same application.
 Be sure to include them on the list of people to be covered.

 Does it cost more to insure an under-26-year-old?